Will Hurricane Idalia impact gas prices?

-(NewsNation) — As Hurricane Idalia sweeps across the Southeast, it’s hard not to wonder whether prices at the pump will spike in the aftermath like the U.S. saw with storms like Hurricane Katrina.
+(NewsNation) — As Hurricane Idalia swept across the Southeast, it’s hard not to wonder whether prices at the pump will spike in the aftermath like the U.S. saw with storms like Hurricane Katrina.

 If you live in the affected area, like Florida and Georgia, you may see gas prices spike.
 But out of the Southeast, it’s unlikely Idalia will have an impact at the pump.